SeineAle/daytona-md/daytona2.md

 By leveraging the `.devcontainer` folder and `devcontainer.json`, developers can enjoy a consistent, automated, and fully-featured development environment, allowing them to focus on coding.

+### Conclusion
+By following this guide, you have learned to set up a MERN stack project both with and without Daytona.
+The conventional method often faces challenges such as dependency management, time consumption, and collaboration difficulties.
+Daytona simplifies this process through automated provisioning, seamless IDE integration, and robust cross-platform support.
+By automating environment setup, Daytona ensures consistency, streamlines workflows, and improves collaboration.
+Embracing Daytona for development environment management reduces setup time, minimizes errors, and enhances productivity.